-Summer in the Top End means the waterfalls are thundering, nature is green and lush, the wildlife is abundant, the pace is slow and the skies are lit up with epic lightning shows.
+A tropical summer in the Top End means the waterfalls are thundering, nature is at its greenest, the wildlife is abundant, the sunsets are filled with shades of violet and the skies come to life with epic lightning shows.

 Become a city explorer

 Start your road trip with a morning coffee and breakfast at one of the many popular cafés in Darwin City.
 Explore the vibrant streets of Darwin and get lost in the magnificent street art.
 As part of the annual Darwin Street Art Festival, murals have been painted by renowned local and interstate artists – some of which you can interact with by downloading the app.